Professor Michelle Peckham

 - Executive Honorary Secretary, Royal Microscopical Society

 We have a very strong interest in imaging, including super-resolution imaging.
 We have built a 3D PALM/STORM system, that allows a resolution of ~10nm (about 20 times better than a normal wide-field microscope), and an iSIM (instant structured illumination microscope) which is very good for fast live cell imaging.
-The image below shows a 3D STORM image of the actin cytoskeleton in a cell.
+The image below shows a 3D STORM of nuclear pores (from Jonas Ries’s lab) and how we can analyse them to find the underlying structure (Curd et al., Nanoletters, 2020).

 - Fellow of the Royal Microscopical Society